 Reiki Massage

-Although some massage therapists incorporate reiki into a massage session, you don't have to be a professional to use this energy technique.
+Reiki and massage therapy are highly complementary techniques, and some massage therapists use reiki.
+However, you don't have to be a professional to use this energy technique.
 Everyone can tap into an unlimited supply of "life force energy" to improve health, enhance the quality of life, and balance and amplify physical, mental, emotional, and spiritual energy.

-For a typical treatment, you lie fully clothed on a padded table.
+For a typical treatment (not also involving massage), you lie fully clothed on a padded table.
 The practitioner uses a sequence of standardized hand placements, typically staying three to five minutes in each position, to transfer energy.
 The practitioner is adding to your energy, not manipulating or moving it around.

 Practitioners generally place their hands over the body's major energy centers and organ systems.
 A session starts at your head, and then moves to your abdomen from just below the ribs to the lower belly.
 After you turn onto your stomach, the practitioner works from the top of the back to the tailbone.
 A full session usually takes about an hour.